timLoewel/zmk-keyboard-config/Readme.md

            ╰──────────┴──────────╯
 ```
 ## TODO
-home row mods with more delay, so they do not trigger during typing / role
+* home row mods with more delay, so that they do not trigger during rapid typing / role
-shift also onto right [thumb](https://forum.ultimatehackingkeyboard.com/t/miryoku-and-homerow-mods/723/21)
+* put shift onto RH1, remove the backspace and FUN layer functionality there
+* trigger the FUN layer via the combination of the two right thumb keys RH0 and RH1
+* put backspace on Nav layer RH0, del on Nav layer RH1
-asterisk and pipe onto symbols layer.
+* asterisk on symbols layer LT2 and pipe and ampersand onto symbols layer, use LT1, LT2 and LT3.
-make the backspace key (right thumb) repeat
+* make the backspace and del key repeat
-add/modify delete key
-put copy onto LT1, paste is on LB1
+* put colon from right thumb to RM4 on symbol layer
+* use ctrl+c, ctrl+x and ctrl+v for cut copy paste in nav mode on LM2, LB2 and LB0